Pollongz/health-partner/README.md

 - Every call is done trough api gateway on port 8080

+- Appointment service is notifying clients about new appointment dates

 Technologies used so far:

 - Webflux
 - Eureka
 - Cloud gateway
+- Kafka